vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/assets/docs/testing.md

 - The Edit Product page can be accessed from any of the pages in which a product appears by clicking the edit icon.
 - The form fields are prepopulated with the existing product's details, including the image.
-- From the front-end a product can only be deleted via the product detail page to minimise accidents, by clicking the trashcan icon.
+- From the storefront a product can only be removed via the product detail page to minimise accidents, by clicking the "Remove" link.
-- A modal appears to confirm whether they want to go ahead.
+- A modal is triggered asking the store owner to confirm the removal of the product.

 ## Manual testing